Holistic, personalized programs tailored to your needs.

 My system of non-resistance, however, emphasizes a less rigid and more natural approach to movement.
 Exercise can absolutely be relaxing and enjoyable rather than tense and painful, without sacrificing any results.
 In fact, the results tend to be amplified since the entire body, mind, and spirit are working in harmony rather than the mind trying to forcefully control the body, while ignoring the spirit altogether.

 If you are stuck and think you need someone to push you harder and force you to do what you don’t want to do on your own, perhaps you are trying to force a square peg into a round hole.
 It doesn’t have to be this hard, and it doesn’t have to feel like work.
 I would be thrilled to help you find the square hole so that you can accomplish your goals with ease and eventually find that you don’t even need me anymore.

 Where do you train?

-Besides the average weight loss and muscle building clients, do you have experience with any specific types of clientele?
+Besides clients with common fitness and wellness goals, do you have experience with any specific types of clientele?

 Do you also deal with nutrition?

 Nutrition is extremely important, but the extent of my involvement in your nutrition is based upon your preference – but I do not prescribe a one-size-fits-all diet.
 My philosophy on nutrition is that food is our best medicine, and nature is our best teacher.
 I believe that a healthy diet does not have to be a sacrifice, and that it is important to continue enjoying food.
 Our culture is fanatical about labeling foods as “good” or “bad”, rather than being open to the idea that these are relative terms that are different for every person.
 If you don’t like a particular food, don’t eat it!!
 Your body knows what it wants, and it will gladly tell you – you just have to listen.